Guitar Build Process

 Glue veneer to headstock aligning previously drawn centrelines

-two small nails can be used to prevent slippage while clamping
+use two small nails (outside headstock perimeter) to prevent slippage while clamping

 use cauls to even out pressure since the veneer is thin